Ralim/IronOS/Documentation/DebugMenu.md

 ### CTip

-This is the tip temperature in deg C. This can be used with RTip for assessing temperature processing performance.
+This is the tip temperature in deg C.
+This can be used with RTip for assessing temperature processing performance.

 ### CHan

 This is the handle temperature in C. This is used for cold junction compensation of the tip temp.
+This is shown in degrees C x10, so 200 == 20.0C

 ### Vin

-The input voltage reading.
+The input voltage as read by the internal ADC.
+Can be used to sanity check its being read correctly.

 ### PCB